-There are several claims a contestant can make to challenge a will in Australia.
-And, with 46% of Australians leaving their children unequal shares in a will, it's not all that surprising to find family provision claims at the top of the list.
-Representing a growing number of disgruntled family members, as well as a more informed population with increased access to complex legal information, the number of will contests is rising each year in Australia.
-Whilst the family provision claim is the most common reason for contesting a will, we list some of the other most common reasons below:
+There are several claims a contestant can make to challenge a Will in Australia.
+And, with 46% of Australians leaving their children unequal shares in a Will, it's not all that surprising to find family provision claims at the top of the list.
+Representing a growing number of disgruntled family members, as well as a more informed population with increased access to complex legal information, the number of Will contests is rising each year in Australia.
+Whilst the family provision claim is the most common reason for contesting a Will, we list some of the other most common reasons below:

-Lack of provision: If the person who made the will did not provide adequately for certain individuals or groups.
+Lack of provision: If the person who made the Will did not provide adequately for certain individuals or groups.

-Lack of mental capacity: If the person who made the will was not of sound mind at the time the will was executed.
+Lack of mental capacity: If the person who made the Will was not of sound mind at the time the Will was executed.

-Undue influence: If someone exerted undue influence over the person who made the will.
+Undue influence: If someone exerted undue influence over the person who made the Will.

-Fraud or forgery: If the will is found to be fraudulent or forged.
+Fraud or forgery: If the Will is found to be fraudulent or forged.

-Incorrectly executed: If the will is not executed in accordance with the requirements of Australian law, it may be contested.
+Incorrectly executed: If the Will is not executed in accordance with the requirements of Australian law, it may be contested.

-The process of contesting a will can be a drawn out process, but with adequate legal support and valid evidence, the success rate is high.
-This is especially true for family provision claims, with 77% of challenged wills on this claim then subsequently altered in court.
-For all claims, it was recently found that this success range was 30-40%.
-Meaning that if you can endure the process, it’s likely you’ll see justice served.
+The process of contesting a Will can be a drawn out process, but with adequate legal support and valid evidence, the success rate is high.
+This is especially true for family provision claims, with 77% of challenged Wills on this claim then subsequently altered in further court proceedings.
+For all claims, it was recently found that this success range was 30-40%; meaning that if you can endure the process, it’s likely you’ll see justice served.

-Obtain legal advice: Consult with a lawyer who specialises in contesting wills.
+Obtain legal advice: Consult with a lawyer who specialises in contesting Wills.
 They will be able to advise you on your chances of success and guide you through the process.

-File a notice of contest: You will need to file a notice of contest with the court, outlining the reasons why you believe the will is not valid or that you have not been adequately provided for.
+File a notice of contest: You will need to file a notice of contest with the court, outlining the reasons why you believe the Will is not valid or that you have not been adequately provided for.

 Gather evidence: Collect any evidence that you believe supports your case, such as witness statements or medical records.